Rift7/Vectra/README.md

 - Media: stored locally under MEDIA_ROOT (./media by default).

 ## Frontend
-A React + Vite SPA will live under `frontend/` (to be scaffolded in a later milestone).
-It will communicate via Django REST and receive live updates via Channels.
+A React + Vite SPA lives under `frontend/`.
+It communicates via Django REST and receives live updates via Channels.

+Dev:
+- cd frontend && npm install && npm run dev
+- Ensure you are logged in at /api-auth/login/ (same browser) so the WebSocket is authenticated
+- The dev server proxies API (/api, /media) and WebSocket (/ws) to Django

 ## Vectorization (vtracer)
 Raster-to-vector uses the vtracer CLI.
 Install it and ensure it's in PATH if you plan to vectorize PNG/JPG inputs: